The Wasserstein Believer: Learning Belief Updates for Partially Observable Environments through Reliable Latent Space Models: Learning to Believe

-\smallparagraph{Training.}~ We aim to train the sub-belief encoder and the MAF to approximate the update rule by minimizing the Wasserstein Distance between the belief update rule $\latentbeliefupdate$ of the latent POMDP, and our belief encoder $\beliefencoder$ (Eq.~\ref{eq:wasserstein-belief-loss}) to leverage the theoretical learning guarantees of Thm.~\ref{thm:value-diff-bounds} and \ref{thm:value-diff-bound-representation}.
-However, Wasserstein optimization is known to be challenging, often requiring the use of additional networks, Lipschitz constraints, and a min-max optimization procedure (e.g., \cite{DBLP:conf/icml/ArjovskyCB17}), similar to the WAE-MDP training procedure.
-Also, sampling from both distributions is necessary for the Wasserstein optimization and, while sampling from our belief approximation is straightforward, sampling from the update rule is a non-trivial task.
-Monte Carlo Markov Chain \cite{Andrieu:2003} techniques such as Metropolis-Hastings \cite{10.2307/2684568} could be considered, but accessing a function proportional to the density is not possible as the expectation would need to be approximated.
+\smallparagraph{Training.}~ We aim to train $\beliefencoder^{\text{sub}}$ and $\mathbb{M}$ to approximate the update rule by minimizing the Wasserstein between the belief update rule $\latentbeliefupdate$ of the latent POMDP, and the belief encoder $\beliefencoder$ (Eq.~\ref{eq:on-policy-losses}), to leverage the theoretical learning guarantees of Thm.~\ref{thm:value-diff-bounds} and \ref{thm:value-diff-bound-representation}.
+However, Wasserstein optimization is known to be challenging, often requiring the use of additional networks, Lipschitz constraints, and a min-max optimization procedure \citep{DBLP:conf/icml/ArjovskyCB17}, similar to how WAE-MDPs are trained.
+Also, sampling from both distributions is necessary for optimizing Wasserstein and, while sampling from our belief approximation is straightforward, sampling from the update rule (Eq.~\ref{eq:latent-belief-update}) is non-trivial.

-As an alternative to the Wasserstein optimization, we minimize the KL divergence between the two distributions.
-KL is easier to optimize and only requires sampling from one of the two distributions (in our case, the belief encoder).
+As an alternative to the Wasserstein optimization, we minimize the KL divergence between the two distributions. $\dklsymbol$ is easier to optimize and only requires sampling from one of the two distributions (in our case, the belief encoder).
 However, unlike the Wasserstein distance, guarantees can only be derived when the divergence approaches zero.
-Nonetheless, in the WAE-MDP zero-temperature limit, KL bounds Wasserstein by the Pinsker inequality \cite{borwein2005convex,aaai-2023-delgrange-nowe-perez}.
+Nonetheless, in the WAE-MDP zero-temperature limit, $\dklsymbol$ bounds Wasserstein by the Pinsker's inequality \citep{borwein2005convex}.